Where are you based?

 What's next for you?

-I’m working hard to get the next issue of Lys Foto Magazine out and find enough time to dive deep into my photography.
-I have a few documentary ideas I need to workout, explore before I try to shoot them, and I have a project I need to wrap up, too.
-They’re all good things to keep me busy.
+I’m working to get the next issue of Lys Foto Magazine out and find enough time to dive deep into my photography.
+I have a few documentary ideas I need to work out and explore before I try to shoot them.
 I’m in the middle of the winter semester at the college where I teach writing and literature, so I have plenty to keep me busy.
 I teach at Cornish College of the Arts in Seattle.